-- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - 4.1.7 Non-compliances of chlorophyll a (ranging from 1.9 to 3.9 μg/L) were recorded at TTC, M_Coral and KS stations.
-The non-compliance results were similar to the control stations M_A and M_B (ranging from 2.1 to 3.8 μg/L).
+- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - 4.1.7 Non-compliance of chlorophyll a $(2.0 \ \mu g/L)$ were recorded at TTC station.
+The non-compliance results were similar to the control stations M_A and M_B (ranging from 1.7 to 2.0 $\mu g/L$).
 It is believed that exceedances were caused by natural fluctuation/disturbance on marine water quality.
-Therefore, all exceedances are considered nonproject related.
+Therefore, all exceedances are considered non-project related.